RajnishKMehta/Discord-Auth/README.md

 **Important:**
 - Your Discord bot must be present in the server for the role verification to work with the `guilds.members.read` scope.
 - The `DISCORD_REDIRECT_URI` should be your base domain (without `/callback`).
 The service automatically appends `/callback`.
-- The `FRONTEND_URL` should be the complete callback URL where users will be redirected after authentication.
+- The `CALLBACK_URL` should be the complete callback URL where users will be redirected after successful authentication.
+- The `ERROR_URL` should include the `?msg` parameter at the end (e.g., `https://example.com/error?msg`).
+The error message will be appended after the `=` sign.

 ## Usage